nodegui/svelte-nodegui/docs_src/content/docs/01-getting-started.md

 #### Create a new Svelte-Native app

-The easiest way to get started is to use the [latest template app](https://github.com/halfnelson/svelte-native-template)
+The easiest way to get started is to use the [latest template app](https://github.com/halfnelson/svelte-native-template):

 ```bash
 $ degit halfnelson/svelte-native-template myapp
 ```

-A fresh svelte-native app will be found in the `myapp` folder
+A fresh svelte-native app will be found in the `myapp` folder.

 #### Launch It